Seirdy/seirdy.one/content/posts/website-best-practices.md

 ---
 date: "2020-11-23T12:21:35-08:00"
 description: A lengthy guide to making simple and accessible sites that focus on content rather than form.
-Emphasizes brutalist web design, adaptability, and minimalism.
+Emphasizes brutalist web design, adaptability, and minimalism to cater to underrepresented users.
 outputs:
     - html
     - gemtext
 footnote_heading: Notes
+toc: true
 tags:
     - web
     - minimalism